SpinQ: Compilation strategies for scalable spin-qubit architectures: Discussion and future directions

-\textbf{Strategy Comparisons}.
 As we discussed in Sec. \ref{Mapping challenges of a crossbar architecture}, the crossbar architecture comes with constraints that prevent full parallelization of quantum instructions.
-The crossbar, however, may reach two types of conflicts (unwanted interactions or blocked paths), even if all constraints are respected.
+The crossbar, however, may reach two types of conflicts (i.e., unwanted interactions or blocked paths), even if all constraints are respected.
 For that reason, there must be some kind of compilation strategy between the scheduler and the router to prevent conflicts.
 In this work, we have implemented the \textit{Integrated strategy} which is different from the three strategies suggested in \cite{morais2019mapping}.
 Table \ref{tab:comparison} compares the computational complexity of these three strategies with our own.
-The \textit{backtrack} strategy suggested in \cite{morais2019mapping} avoids conflicts by trying a different scheduling combination.
-If after repeating this process the scheduler has backtracked to the first instruction of the cycle (no more scheduling combinations), a new routing path is given by the routing algorithm and the scheduling is repeated.
-This strategy can be quite complex as the worst case scenario can un-route and un-schedule all the gates going back to a completely un-mapped circuit.
-An improved version of this strategy called \textit{suffer a side effect}, is a special case of the former and it is only preferred whenever a corresponding conflict can be corrected and if the correction is less costly than only following the "backtracking" strategy.
-The final strategy, and the one implemented in \cite{morais2019mapping}, is called \textit{avoid the deadlock}.
+The \textit{Backtrack} strategy suggested in \cite{morais2019mapping} avoids conflicts by trying alternative scheduling combinations.
+If after repeating this process the scheduler has backtracked to the first instruction of the cycle, meaning no more scheduling combinations, a new routing path is generated by the routing algorithm and the scheduling is repeated.
+This strategy can be quite complex as the worst case scenario can un-route and un-schedule all the gates going back to a completely un-mapped circuit until a conflict-free mapping is found.
+An improved version of this strategy, called \textit{Suffer a side effect}, is a special case of the former and it is only preferred whenever a corresponding conflict can be corrected and if the correction is less costly than exclusively following the "backtracking" strategy.
+The final strategy, and the one implemented in \cite{morais2019mapping}, is called \textit{Avoid the deadlock}.
 This strategy, similar to our \textit{Integrated strategy}, is trying to avoid conflicts by parallelizing only $X$ or $Y$ gates.
 In this way, \(\sqrt{SWAP}\)s and shuttle operations can not cause a conflict.
-However, in this strategy there is no synergy between the routing and scheduling stages as our \textit{Integrated strategy} has, therefore there is little flexibility for improvements and performance can not be easily improved while keeping the same complexity.
-Our strategy is able to maintain the same $O(n)$ complexity even after improvements.
+However, in this strategy there is no synergy between the routing and scheduling stages as our \textit{Integrated strategy} has, therefore there is little flexibility for improvements and performance can not be easily improved while maintaining the same complexity.
+Our strategy is able to maintain the same $O(n)$ complexity even after improvements, particularly type (a) improvements referred to in Sec. \ref{Integrated strategy improvements}